-As the old saying goes, “It’s the most wonderful time of year.”
-No matter how you and your family celebrate the holidays, the season is likely chock full of fun activities.
+As the old song goes, “It’s the most wonderful time of year.”
+No matter how you and your family celebrate the holidays, your season is likely chock full of fun activities.
 But amidst all the smiles and laughter, a few dangers lurk.
-In fact, you may be surprised to learn that the weeks from November to January are among the busiest for emergency departments and urgent cares.
+In fact, you may be surprised to learn that the months from November to January are among the busiest for Emergency Departments and Urgent Cares.

 Be Careful When Decorating